 The USPS truck runs noon-ish so orders placed before 11:00 AM may get processed and shipped the same day.
+No promises as we may be backed up processing orders (happens often on Monday as weekend orders have accumulated).
 USPS service choices include 1st Class, Priority, and Express.

-The SDS service is tailored for those impatient souls best described as comfortable.
+The SDS service is tailored for souls best described as 'comfortable'.
 We offer three levels of service to include Commercial, Private, and Orbital.

 - Commercial - usually via Southwest - best to large cities.